The Aviation Law Review: United Kingdom

 i Licensed activities

-A person must not operate an aeroplane registered in the UK on a commercial air transport operation other than under and in accordance with the terms of an EU air operator certificate (AOC)47 granted to that person by the CAA.48
+A person must not operate an aircraft registered in the UK on a commercial air transport operation other than under and in accordance with the terms of a Part-CAT air operator certificate (AOC)51 granted to that person by the CAA.52

-In order to be able to carry passengers, mail or cargo for remuneration or hire, that person will also need a valid operating licence granted by the CAA pursuant to Chapter II of Regulation (EC) No. 1008/2008.49 This requires, among other things, that its principal place of business is located in the UK (see further Section III.ii).
-It is dealt with substantively in the 'European Union' chapter of this publication.50
+To be able to carry passengers, mail or cargo for remuneration or hire, that person will also need a valid operating licence granted by the CAA pursuant to Chapter II of Regulation (EC) No. 1008/2008 as retained in UK law.53 This requires, among other things, that its principal place of business is located in the UK54 (see further Section III.ii).

-Although such a (UK) Community air carrier51 is currently entitled to operate intra-Community air services as of right as part of the single EU aviation market,52 it can only operate services to or from elsewhere if it holds a route licence granted by the CAA that authorises it to operate those flights53 (and subject to the availability of traffic rights under any relevant air services agreement with the destination state (see Section I).
+The operator will further require a route licence granted by the CAA that authorises it to operate aircraft on the flights in question55 (the right to do so will also be subject to the availability of traffic rights under any relevant air services agreement with the destination state (see Section I)).
 In practice, such a licence will allow any operations within the area permitted by the holder's AOC, although it may be subject to restrictions in specific circumstances.

-A person without an applicable EU AOC must not operate a UK-registered aircraft for the purposes of any public transport54 flight other than under and in accordance with a national AOC granted to that person by the CAA.55 Further, any such other carriage for reward of passengers or cargo can only be performed if the operator holds and complies with the terms of an air transport licence granted by the CAA.56
+A person must not operate a UK-registered aircraft for the purposes of any public transport56 flight other than under and in accordance with a Part-CAT or national AOC granted to that person by the CAA.57 Further, unless that person holds a valid operating licence granted pursuant to Chapter II of Regulation (EC) No.1008/2008 as retained in UK law, any such other carriage for reward of passengers or cargo can only be performed if the operator holds and complies with the terms of an air transport licence granted by the CAA.58

 ii Ownership rules